TempMailAPI/Temp-Mail-API/README.md

 # Temp Mail API

 A collection of implementations for interacting with the [TempMail.so](https://tempmail.so) temporary email service API.
-These SDKs allow developers to create and manage temporary email inboxes, retrieve emails, and handle other functionality with ease.
+It allow developers to create and manage temporary email inboxes, retrieve emails, and handle other functionality with ease.

 ## Supported Languages